Why They Won: Green Bay Wins In Oakland

 By Kenn Korb

-Dec 20, 2015; Oakland, CA, USA; Green Bay Packers quarterback Aaron Rodgers (12) looks to throw a pass against the Oakland Raiders in the third quarter at O.co Coliseum.
-The Packers defeated the Raiders 30-20.
-Mandatory Credit: Cary Edmondson-USA TODAY Sports
+Dec 20, 2015; Oakland, CA, USA; Green Bay Packers outside linebacker Mike Neal (96) sacks Oakland Raiders quarterback Derek Carr (4) with Packers outside linebacker Julius Peppers (56) during the fourth quarter at O.co Coliseum.
+The Green Bay Packers defeated the Oakland Raiders 30-20.
+Mandatory Credit: Kelley L Cox-USA TODAY Sports